 Actuation of your CO Alarm indicates the presence of carbon monoxide (CO) which can kill you.
-In other words, when your CO Alarm sounds, you must not ignore it!
+In other words, when your CO in its normal condition.

-IF THE CO ALARM SOUNDS:
+IF THE CO ALARM SOUNDS: Operate the Test/Silence button.

-- 1. Operate the Test/Silence button. - Call your emergency services, fire department or 911.
-Write down 2. the number of your local emergency service here: - 3.
+- Call your emergency services, fire department or 911.
+Write down the number of your local emergency service here: - 3.
 Immediately move to fresh air-outdoors or by an open door or window.
 Do a head count to check that all persons are accounted for.
-Do not re-enter the premises, or move away from the open door or window until the emergency services responder has arrived, the premises have been aired out, and your Smoke/CO Alarm remains in its normal condition. - After following steps 1-3, if your Smoke/CO Alarm reactivates within a 24-hour period, repeat steps 1-3 and call a qualified appliance equipment and appliances, and inspect for proper operation of this equipment.
+Do not re-enter the premises, or move away from the open door or window until the emergency services responder has arrived, the premises have been aired out, and your Smoke/CO Alarm remains - 4.
+After following steps 1-3, if your Smoke/CO Alarm reactivates within a 24-hour period, repeat steps 1-3 and call a qualified appliance technician to investigate for sources of CO from fuel-burning equipment and appliances, and inspect for proper operation of this equipment.
 If problems are identified during this inspection have the equipment serviced immediately.
-Note any combustion equipment not inspected by the technician, and consult the manufacturers' instructions, or contact the manufacturers directly, for more information about CO safety and this equipment.
+Note any combustion equipment not inspected by the technician, and consult the manufacturers' instructions, or contact the manufacturers directly. for more information about CO safety and this equipment.
 Make sure that motor vehicles are not, and have not, been operating in an attached garage or adjacent to the residence.
-Write down the number of a qualified appliance technician here: number of a qualified appliance technician here:
+Write down the number of a qualified appliance technician here: